SomeTroglodyte/Scratchpad/Unciv-notes/Getting-Started.md

 ### Initial Run Config
 The existing [Getting-Started](https://github.com/yairm210/Unciv/wiki/Getting-Started) says to "set <repo_folder>\android\assets\ as the Working directory", but I prefer a slight modification.

-Ouside the folder the IDE sees as the mirror of your fork, say that is ~/Development/foo/bar/Unciv, create a parallel on for use as Working directory, which might be ~/Development/foo/bar/Unciv.workdir, and set that in your desktop run config.
-Then link some subfolders from the mentioned assets folder and copy the textures:
+Ouside the folder the IDE sees as the mirror of your fork, say that is `~/Development/foo/bar/Unciv`, create a parallel on for use as Working directory, which might be `~/Development/foo/bar/Unciv.workdir`, and set that in your desktop run config.
+Then link some subfolders from the mentioned assets folder and copy the textures as follows:
 ```bash
 # cd to your new empty working folder (or use the open in terminal feature of your file manager)
 ln -s ../Unciv/android/assets/ExtraImages